Please update your Flash player to see this menu.

 Directions to Six Flags Hurricane Harbor: Take Interstate 5 north; exit at Magic Mountain Parkway.
 Head west; just follow the signs...and the traffic!

-Six Flags Hurricane Harbor info: To see the list of attractions at this water park, please see the Hurricane Harbor Hours & Attractions page of our site.
+Six Flags Hurricane Harbor info: To see the list of attractions at this water park, get complete details, and purchase tickets, please see the Hurricane Harbor California section of the Six Flags website.
+Or, to see our pictures and get ideas about how to get discounts on your tickets, please see the

 Southern California Water Parks -- Wild Rivers, Irvine, CA (Orange County)